SriMethan/Lidraughts-Bot-Heroku/README.md

 - Once it has been deployed, go to `Resources` tab on heroku and enable `worker (bash startbot.sh)` dynos.
 (Do note that if you don't see any dynos in the `Resources` tab, then you must wait for about 5 minutes and then refresh your heroku page.)
 - Finally go to your `Settings` tab and then under `Config Vars` click on `Reveal Config Vars` and then in the place of `key` type in `LIDRAUGHTS_BOT_TOKEN` and in the place of `value` add your Lichess Bot Token.

-You're now connected to lishogi and awaiting challenges!
+You're now connected to lidraughts and awaiting challenges!
 Your bot is up and ready!

 # Copying
 For Copying the heroku codes see [here](https://github.com/SriMethan/Lidraughts-Bot-Heroku/blob/main/Copying.txt)